 The soldiers also served despite racism and inequality at a time that the US was very unfriendly and dangerous to them.
 Their pioneering in the armed forces is important to all military members today who, thanks to the buffalo soldiers, benefit from a more diverse and inclusive service.

-May we not, through our historical look at racism and those who have fought against it, fall into thinking that it is a thing of the past.
+May we not, through our historical look at racism and those who have fought against it, fall into thinking that it belongs exclusively to the past.
 May we always honor the legacy of the buffalo soldiers.